CENTERED ON BIOMEDICAL SCIENCE

-We’re focused on understanding cellular and molecular mechanisms underlying the function of body systems during health and disease, including animal models of human diseases.
-There is a substantial representation of animal research in reproduction, clinical pharmacology, comparative immunology, and anesthesiology, owing to the unique availability of feral donkeys and African green monkeys in the Federation of St. Kitts and Nevis.
+We’re focused on understanding the physiological and pathophysiological mechanisms underlying the function of body systems during health and disease, including animal models of human disease.
+There is a substantial representation of animal research in reproduction, clinical pharmacology, internal medicine, cardiovascular health and disease, comparative pathology, immunology and anesthesiology.

 CENTER FOR INTEGRATIVE MAMMALIAN RESEARCH FOCUS AREAS